Linuxman-co/auto-vpn/README.md

     During Postfix Configuration, select **Internet Site**, **system mail name** will be the hostname of your VPS.

     During the setup, select **yes** on the prompts for IP Tables

+5. Make sure you download the client config zip using SCP as mentioned earlier.

 # Windows Client
 1. Run the win-client.sh script and add the client name followed by your email.